psu-epl/psu-epl.github.com/doc/equip/printer/UM2/index.md

     * Either email the .stl file along with your preferences to lid@pdx.edu
     * Or add the print to the queue manually
 1. Have your print sliced and priced
 	* If you are at the EPL in person, you can slice the print yourself, just have a manager calculate the resulting price.
-Don't forget to add the preform or gcode to the queue.
-The Mojo has its own software on the computer next to it.
+Don't forget to add the .gcode to the queue.
 	* Otherwise, the managers will do this for you and inform you of the price
 1. Pay for the print and have a manager approve that you are paid
 	* If you submitted via email, you will be sent an email by the manager asking you to pay.